ReidBix/QuantumMenace/index.md

 At the moment, we are planning to look at a number of different post-quantum capable algorithms and look at their costs for time, space, and security to weigh these algorithms against one another.
 We will be specifically looking into how TLS connections will be affected in each case as well as in the case that none of these changes are put into effect, with the worst possible case being completely broken TLS connections from quantum-attack.

 ## Other Sources
-- https://eprint.iacr.org/2015/1092.pdf : NewHope PostQuantum TLS Paper - Google's take on how to implement postquantum algorithms into TLS
+- [NewHope](https://eprint.iacr.org/2015/1092.pdf) : NewHope PostQuantum TLS Paper - Google's take on how to implement postquantum algorithms into TLS
-- http://pqcrypto.org/www.springer.com/cda/content/document/cda_downloaddocument/9783540887010-c1.pdf : Introduction to PostQuantum - Why we need PQ cryptography, challenges that we may face, and general introduction to PQ</li>
+- [Intro to Postquantum](http://pqcrypto.org/www.springer.com/cda/content/document/cda_downloaddocument/9783540887010-c1.pdf) : Introduction to PostQuantum - Why we need PQ cryptography, challenges that we may face, and general introduction to PQ</li>
-- http://pqcrypto.org/ : PQCrypto.org - Great site for mining PQ sources and to get a good grasp of the current landscape for postquantum
+- [PQCrypto](http://pqcrypto.org/) : PQCrypto.org - Great site for mining PQ sources and to get a good grasp of the current landscape for postquantum
-- https://eprint.iacr.org/2013/383.pdf : BLISS Paper - Bimodal Lattice Signature Scheme that was one of the best looking algorithms for postquantum in 2013
+- [BLISS](https://eprint.iacr.org/2013/383.pdf) : BLISS Paper - Bimodal Lattice Signature Scheme that was one of the best looking algorithms for postquantum in 2013
-- https://eprint.iacr.org/2014/874.pdf : BLISS-B Paper - Offers speed improvements on BLISS and other potential changes
+- [BLISS-B](https://eprint.iacr.org/2014/874.pdf) : BLISS-B Paper - Offers speed improvements on BLISS and other potential changes
-- https://eprint.iacr.org/2016/276.pdf : BLZZRD Paper - Offers cache protection for the Gaussians required for BLISS/BLISS-B, essentially further improved and secure BLISS-B
+- [BLZZRD](https://eprint.iacr.org/2016/276.pdf) : BLZZRD Paper - Offers cache protection for the Gaussians required for BLISS/BLISS-B, essentially further improved and secure BLISS-B